-The best one in this category, the Casio LK280 is available as a premium keyboard pack that gives you necessary accessories such as Headphones, Power Supply, and Stand.
+The best one in this category, the Casio LK280 is also available as a premium keyboard pack that gives you all the necessary accessories such as Headphones, Power Supply, and Stand along with the keyboard.
 Perfect for beginners who want to learn the keyboard, comes with touch-sensitive keys, and a much better sound.
 Read more…

 Casio CTK-4400 61-Key Keyboard

 Most of the entry level keyboards in the CTK series are good, considering the price and the features they offer.
 However, if you’re looking for a better model, — better built-in speakers and sound samples, more vices & styles, recorder, and so on, the Casio CTK-4400 comes across as a nice model.

 Its priced marginally higher than the entry level keyboards int he CTK series, but has several useful features.
 Read more.

 The CTK-4400 (comes with 61 touch-sensitive Keys) is a slightly more advanced keyboard, and has a few enhanced tools that makes it suitable even for amateurs and the intermediate keyboard players (not really for gigs though).

 Best Casio Keyboards for Experienced Players